openstack/cinder/doc/source/admin/blockstorage-ratelimit-volume-copy-bandwidth.rst

 .. note::

     This feature requires libcgroup to set up blkio cgroup for disk I/O bandwidth limit.
-The libcgroup is provided by the cgroup-bin package in Debian and Ubuntu, or by the libcgroup-tools package in Fedora, Red Hat Enterprise Linux, CentOS, openSUSE, and SUSE Linux Enterprise.
+The libcgroup is provided by the cgroup-tools package in Debian and Ubuntu, or by the libcgroup-tools package in Fedora, Red Hat Enterprise Linux, CentOS, openSUSE, and SUSE Linux Enterprise.